SatoshiumAI/.github/contributing.md

 ---

-**Satoshium is being built carefully and publicly.
+Satoshium is being built carefully, publicly, and with a long-term view.

-The door to contribution will open wider as the foundation strengthens.**
+The door to contribution will open wider as the foundation strengthens.

+Understanding comes first.
+Contribution follows.